After working as a chemist at a biotechnology company, I enjoy writing about pet care, science, travel, and gardening.

 Mayville Winter Festival

 In the small town of Mayville, New York, President's Day weekend brings a festive atmosphere of winter celebration.
 The Mayville Ice Castle Festival (officially coined the President's Day Weekend Winter Festival) takes place alongside Chautauqua Lake in Western New York, and is filled with fun activities for children and adults.
-The Winter Festival will take place on February 14-16, 2020.
+The Winter Festival has been canceled in 2021 due to the coronavirus pandemic.
 Due to an unusually warm winter, a snow castle has replaced the traditional ice castle for the 2020 event.

 The Mayville ICE (Ice Castle Extravaganza) Festival contains an ice castle, polar bear swim event, ice skating on the lake (weather permitting), a kid's sledding track, a chili cookoff, snowmobile rides, horse-drawn sleigh rides, and more.
 My family and I try to make it to the festival every year.